Danny Yuxing Huang — RouterSense

-The Center for Urban Science + Progress (CUSP) at NYU Tandon welcomes you to attend a lecture by Danny Yuxing Huang, assistant professor in the departments of Electrical and Computer Engineering, Computer Science and Engineering, and at CUSP at NYU Tandon.
+The Center for Urban Science + Progress (CUSP) at NYU Tandon welcomes you to attend the lecture "RouterSense: A Low-Cost, Unobtrusive, Privacy-Respecting Way to Monitor Health from Everyday Internet Use at Scale" by Danny Yuxing Huang, assistant professor in the departments of Electrical and Computer Engineering, Computer Science and Engineering, and at CUSP at NYU Tandon.
 This event, hosted as part of the Fall 2025 Urban Science Research Seminar Series, will be held in Room 1201 at 370 Jay Street.

 About the Lecture